leonardlab/HBS_GAMES/README.md

 $ git clone https://github.com/leonardlab/GAMES.git
 ```

 2. This repository uses Poetry for packaging and dependency management.
 The user can create a virtual environment using poetry that includes all necessary packages and dependencies based on the pyproject.toml file.
-See the Python project tools section for more information.
+See the Python project tools - getting started section for more information.

 3. Run settings are set using the config.json file in src/games/config/.
 The "context" variable must be set to the absolute path to the user's src/games/ folder.